DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDateRangeBox/1 Configuration/value.md

 - String
  Specifies a date as a string value (`"yyyy-MM-dd"` - "2017-03-06").

-When you changed the date value, the new value is saved in the same format as the initial value.
+If you change a date value, the new value is saved in the same format as the initial value.
 We recommend that you specify dates in <a href="https://en.wikipedia.org/wiki/ISO_8601" target="_blank">UTC ISO 8601</a>.

 ---
 ##### jQuery